canada-ca/tracker/services/progress-report/README.md

 # Progress Report Service

-The purpose of this service is to provide organization admins with a periodic update on their progress towards acceptable cyber hygeine.
+The purpose of this service is to provide organization admins with a periodic update on their progress towards acceptable cyber hygiene.
 The service calculates a number of statistics, including:

 1. Change in overall HTTPS and DMARC compliance (percentage + number of domains)